hyuanz/NPI_cleaning/README.md

 # Clinic lists + visualizations

-See Hosp_States.geojson for a map of prosthetic clinics in the states including California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br />
-See list_states.xlsx for a list of prosthetic clinics in same states above. <br />
+Hosp_States.geojson is a map of prosthetic clinics in the states including California, Arizona, Nevada, Texas, Washington, Oregon, and Illinois.<br /> list_states.xlsx is a list of prosthetic clinics in same states above. <br />
-See list_caliclinic.xlsx for a list of prosthetic clinics in California. <br />
+list_caliclinic.xlsx is a list of prosthetic clinics in California. <br />

 <br /> <br />